-Doctors use bone grafts to treat traumatic injuries to the bones and to help rejuvenate aging joints.
+Bone grafts treat traumatic injuries and help rejuvenate aging joints.
 Autografts use tissue from a person’s own body, while allografts use tissue from another person’s body.

 The different types of bone graft surgeries have varying benefits and potential risks.
 Doctors consider autografts the gold standard, but these grafts also have a higher risk of complications at the surgical site.